Best record players for beginners 2024: Get up to speed with our pick of top quality turntables

 While entry-level record decks can sometimes look (and behave) like toys, the Sony LX310USB is very much a serious tool for the serious music fan.
 I'm actually a big fan of the stealthy black aesthetic, but I also love the way it seamlessly connects via Bluetooth to any soundbars or portable speakers in the vicinity.

+It has a built-in phono preamp, but you can connect your own if you wish via the line output at the back.
 It is, as you would expect from Sony, very well made, leaving me in no doubt this is a turntable which will provide many years of happy listening.

-Read our Sony PS-LX310BT review
+Read our full Sony PS-LX310BT review

-Best record players for beginners: Lenco L85
+Best record players for beginners: Lenco LS-410

 (Image credit: Lenco)

-The best all-round record player with loads of colour options
+The best record player with built-in speakers

 Specifications